getify/Functional-Light-JS/ch2.md

 But, how sure are you that you know what *function* means?

-In this chapter, we're going to lay the groundwork for the rest of the book by covering all the foundational aspects of functions.
+In this chapter and the next, we're going to lay the groundwork for the rest of the book by covering all the foundational aspects of functions.
 In some ways, the content here is a review of all the things even a non-FP programmer should know about functions.
 But if we want to get the most out learning FP concepts, we've got to *know* functions inside and out.

 Brace yourself, because there's a lot more to the function than you may have realized.

 ## What Is A Function?

-The most natural place I can think of to start tackling functional programming is with the *function*.
-That may seem too simplistic and obvious, but I think our journey needs a solid first step.

 So... what is a function?

 ### Brief Math Review

-I know I've promised we'd stay away from math as much as possible, but bear with me for a moment as we quickly observe some fundamental things about functions and graphs from algebra before we move on.
+I know I've promised we'd stay away from math as much as possible, but bear with me for a moment as we quickly observe some fundamental things about functions and graphs from algebra before we proceed.

 Do you remember learning anything about `f(x)` back in school?
 What about the equation `y = f(x)`?